xenocrat/chyrp-markdown/README.md

 What is this?
 -------------

 This is a set of PHP classes, each representing a Markdown flavor, for converting Markdown to HTML.
-The implementation is focused speed and simplicity.
+The implementation is focused on speed and simplicity.
 Parsing Markdown to HTML is done with a single method call.
 The language can be extended to recognize new elements by adding a new traits to the class that converts the Markdown text to the expected output in HTML.

 Currently the following Markdown flavors are supported: